Let me start off by saying that birth, in general, felt a lot like being a sweaty slug that exploded. But sure, it was a very special time…

 I felt horrible and was instantly trying to breastfeed plus pump in between.
 Jared even drove home to get the frozen colostrum from when I was trying to induce myself by pumping early (lol to that now) so that we could spoon feed it to Gwen.

 Despite all of that, they still needed to put her under lights and this particular nurse essentially made me feel like it was my fault.
 It really goes to show that having great nurses makes ALL the difference.
-Our daytime nurse was a total dream and the evening nurse was a new moms worst nightmare.
+Our daytime nurse was a total dream and the evening nurse was a new mom’s worst nightmare.
+For those exceptional nurses, we know that a nurse gift means a lot to them as a thank you.

 When I saw them strip her down and put the eyeshield on as she cried on the lights, I just lost it.
 That was the first moment in the hospital that I TRULY felt the momma instincts kick-in.
 That’s the first time I truly felt crazy-in-love attached.